shubham-web/shree/README.md

 ## Usage

-The easiest way of spinning this project would using the [docker-compose.yml](./docker-compose.yml) included in this project.
+To easily set up and run this project, you can utilize the provided [docker-compose.yml](./docker-compose.yml) file.

-Make sure you've docker installed on your system and then just run the following command in this folder:
+Ensure that Docker is installed on your system and follow these simple steps:

+Navigate to the project folder in your terminal.

+Run the following command to start the application along with the database:

 ```sh
 docker compose up
 ```

-This will start the app on `http://localhost` with the database also setup.
+This command will initiate the application, making it accessible at http://localhost.

-Upon launching the app you can use following credentials to login:
+Upon launching the application, you can log in using the following credentials:

-Username

-> `shree@prodevelopers.in`
+Username: `shree@prodevelopers.in`

-Password:
+Password: `keepsmiling`

-> keepsmiling

-Have Fun Exploring!

----
+Have fun exploring the functionality it offers!